ura-design-system/isomerpages-boa/resources/features/_posts/2019-07-22-ASOLIDPLAN.md

 So we turned the 45-degree wall into a key space for all the main activities by building another diagonal wall and a full mirror wall to create a triangle that became a full square when reflected.
 We even designed the sofa in the living room that can be configured to fit different corners, changing from a queen size bed to a day bed or a bench seat for the dining table.

 ![ASOLIDPLAN's project at Bukit Purmei](/images/asolidplanpurmei.jpg)
-*"Squaring the triangle at Bukit Purmei © Food & Shelter Company*
+*"Squaring the triangle" at Bukit Purmei © Food & Shelter Company*

 **3. You have shown that the design of a stage can have a huge impact on the experience.
 The National Day celebrations at Marina Bay in 2018 felt both intimate and grand.**